tarsqi/ttk/code/testing/scripts/regression/evita/00-readme.txt

 - Make it so that these scripts can run from any directory

-- Merge evita-test.sh and evita-test-ALL.sh, where the first script will consider not having an argument as a license to run all tests.
-Similarly, the setup script might be able to merged in as well.
+- See if it makes sense for the setup script to be merged into evita-test.sh.